emilwalsted/respmech/README.md

                   ],
 ```

+---

+# About this code
 ### Note to respiratory scientists

 I created this code for the purpose of my own work and shared it hoping that
-someone else might find it useful.
-If you have any suggestions that will make
+other researchers working with respiratory physiology  might find it useful.
+If you have any suggestions that will make the code more useful to you or
-the code more useful to you or generally, please email me to discuss.
+generally, please email me to discuss.

 ### Note to software engineers/computer scientists

-I realise that this code is not as concise or computationally efficient as it
+I realize that this code is not as concise or computationally efficient as it
 could be.
-I have focused on readability in an attempt to enable respiratory
+I have focused on some degree of readability in an attempt to enable
-scientists with basic programming skills to understand, debug and modify/extend
+respiratory scientists with basic programming skills to understand, debug and
-the code themselves.
+modify/extend the code themselves.

 # License and usage
 This program is free software: you can redistribute it and/or modify